Venture Smith: Early life

 Broteer (Venture Smith) was born in a place he recalls as Dukandarra in "Guinea"—a term that at the time referred to much of West Africa.
 Dukandarra, argues Chandler B. Saint, a historian with the Documenting Venture Smith Project, was probably in the Savannah region.

 His father was Saungm Furro, the prince of Dukandarra.
-His mother was the first of his three wives and Broteer was the first of her three children.
-She left Saungm Furro's village after he married another wife without her permission, although polygamy was not uncommon in that country, especially among the rich, as every man was allowed to keep as many wives as he could maintain.
+His mother was the first of his three wives, and Broteer was the first of her three children.
+She left Saungm Furro's village after he married another wife without her permission.
+However, polygamy was not uncommon in that country, especially among the rich, as every man was allowed to keep as many wives as he could maintain.
 She took her three children with her.
-Traveling 140 miles over four days the group relied on foraging for food.
-The young Broteer was left in the care of a wealthy farmer while his mother her home country.
+The group traveled 140 miles over four days and relied on foraging for food.
+The young Broteer was left in the care of a wealthy farmer while his mother was in her home country.
 While at this farm, Broteer was tasked with caring for the owner's flock of 40 sheep.
 He remained on the farm for about a year before his father sent an emissary to retrieve him.

-Six weeks after he returned to his father's village, Broteer learned that the country of the farmer he had just left had been invaded by a large, foreign army.
+Six weeks after he returned to his father's village, Broteer learned that a large, foreign army had invaded the country of the farmer he had just left.
 The nation had not prepared for war in a long time; hence, the villagers had to evacuate.
-Saungm Furro agreed to give aid in the form of providing a safe haven.
+Saungm Furro agreed to give aid by providing a haven.
 Shortly after the refugees arrived, an enemy messenger arrived and demanded the payment "of a large sum of money, 300 fat cattle, and a great number of goats, sheep, asses, etc..."
 The threat of invasion and war was enough for Saugm Furro to agree to the terms.